 Without a doubt, it is our renewed focus and investment in Australian books and authors.
 I believe that it is incredibly important for Australians to have their lives and experiences reflected back to them in literature.

-What’s a narrative book you have read recently that you’ve raved to everyone about?
+What’s a book you've read recently that you’ve raved to everyone about?

 There have been so many great books recently.
 Hachette have been delighted to publish The Underground Railroad by Colson Whitehead, Tin Man by Sarah Winman, I Am, I Am, I Am by Maggie O’Farrell and Manhattan Beach by Jennifer Egan.
 Sticking with an Australian theme, I’d have to say that in terms of the Australian book that has had the most impact on me in the last year or so, it would have to be The Hate Race by Maxine Beneba Clarke.

-We are encouraging people to read an Australian book for an hour, this Thursday 14th September.
 The Miles Franklin winner is always a good place to start, and Josephine Wilson is this year’s winner for Extinctions.
-From our stable of books this year, I would recommend See What I Have Done by Sarah Schmidt, Terra Nullius by Claire G. Coleman, Wimmera by Mark Brandi and The Inaugural Meeting of the Fairvale Ladies Book Club by Sophie Green – just for starters!
-(Samples to come.)
+From our stable of books this year, I would recommend See What I Have Done by Sarah Schmidt, Terra Nullius by Claire G. Coleman, Wimmera by Mark Brandi and The Inaugural Meeting of the Fairvale Ladies Bookclub by Sophie Green – just for starters!

 Speaking generally, what kinds of books is Hachette looking to publish?